 DMISA Membership Categories

-This page provides information on existing categories of DMISA membership and should not be confused with the SAQA-approved Disaster Management designations where you apply for professional registration instead of membership.
+This page provides information on existing categories of DMISA general membership and should not be confused with the SAQA-recognised Disaster Management designations where you apply for professional registration instead of general membership.

 Please note the Code of Ethics for Members before deciding to apply for membership.